 The Installer Reference Group (IRG) is an industry based advisory committee made up of 24 accredited solar installers, designers and industry representatives that assist the CEC in improving and shaping the small-scale PV and battery storage installation industry.

 The group act as the voice of our 6000 installers.
 They have input on a range of topics including standards, guidelines and policy development, adding value to the debate around integrity issues facing the installation industry.
+Log in to find out more about what the IRG has been up to.

 Nathan is pleased to actively contribute to the improvement of the solar industry and represent the interests of SME's in Tasmania.